 Last decade, a $25 million gift established the Arthur Rock Center for Entrepreneurship at Harvard Business School.
 The Rock Foundation has funded schools including Syracuse University and University of Washington Law School — which, by the way, is home to the Toni Rembe Dean & Professor of Law.
 The connection here is that Toni is a graduate of the University of Washington School of Law.
 Funds have also gone to Lakeside School in Seattle, from which Toni also graduated.

 Other support through the couple's foundation has gone to outfits such as Breakthrough Collaborative, which "puts low-income middle school students on the path to college and inspires high school and college students to become educators;" California Charter Schools Association, which received a $250,000 grant in 2013; Educators for Fair Consideration (E4FC), which "aids low-income immigrant students in their pursuit of a U.S. college education;" Education Reform Now; Foundation for Educational Choice; and United Way Community Schools Program.
 ConnCAN, the Connecticut Coalition for Achievement Now, has received heavy attention and was the recipient of $250,000 two years in a row.
 Money has also gone to SF area youth outfits such as Big Brothers Big Sisters of the Bay Area and Boys & Girls Clubs of San Francisco.

 LEGAL RIGHTS: Toni Rembe Rock is a retired partner in the law firm of Pillsbury Winthrop Shaw Pittman and was one of the first women to be named partner at a major law firm in California.
 In addition to her philanthropy through the Rock Foundation, she's been president of the van Löben Sels/RembeRock Foundation since the 1990s.
 The van Löben Sels/RembeRock Foundation promotes "social justice in Northern California by means of legal services and advocacy."
-A component of the Rock Foundation's grantmaking also involves these issues and recent grants have gone to outfits such as the American Bar Foundation, Anti-Defamation League, American Nonsmokers' Rights Foundation, Bay Area Legal Aid, East Bay Community Law Center, Immigrant Legal Resource Center, and Legal Services for Children.
+A component of the Rock Foundation's grantmaking also involves these issues and past grants have gone to outfits such as the American Bar Foundation, Anti-Defamation League, American Nonsmokers' Rights Foundation, Bay Area Legal Aid, East Bay Community Law Center, Immigrant Legal Resource Center, and Legal Services for Children.
 Support has also gone to human services outfits such as Salvation Army.